agrosner/DBFlow/usage2/gettingstarted.md

 }
 ```

 The compiler plugin rewrites `createDB` to the generated factory.
-Call it from a compilation that includes generated sources (see [install](including-in-project.md#generated-sources)).
+The Gradle plugin's `dbflowGenerate` task runs before every compilation, so this works from `commonMain` (see [install](including-in-project.md#generated-sources)).

 `create` takes a `DBSettings` copy block: name, in-memory, journal mode, open helper, dispatchers.